Resilient Multi-Dimensional Consensus in Adversarial Environment: Problem Formulation

-Observe that many practical applications fit into the framework of average consensus (\textit{e.g.}, \cite{ren2007information,xiao2007distributed}).
-Various strategies have been developed to facilitate it in the literatures (see \cite{nedic2010constrained} and \cite{olfati2007consensus} for examples), the details of which are omitted here due to the space limitation.
+As many practical applications fit into the framework of average consensus, much research effort has been devoted to this field.
+In the distributed framework, each agent updates according to a generic rule as follows: